 Applies to Deep Security as a Service only

 If you want to use Deep Security as a Service with your Amazon Web Services (AWS) EC2 resources, you must configure an Identity and Access Management (IAM) policy to grant permissions to access your EC2 servers.

 Deep Security follows best practices, and uses a cross account role to connect to your AWS resources.
 A cross account role contains a policy with permissions like other IAM roles, except that it allows a third party (such as Deep Security as a Service) to access your AWS resources.

 In this article:

-For information on troubleshooting, see Issues adding your AWS account to Deep Security.
+If AWS account creation fails, see Issues adding your AWS account to Deep Security.

 - For agents in a VPC connecting to a relay (including DSaaS relays) through an AWS proxy, you must also configure the proxy settings.